Skip to main content

 2. Multiple Agents: Deploy agents across different network segments

-3. Database Clustering: Configure Proton in cluster mode (Enterprise feature)
+3. Database Clustering: Configure CNPG in cluster mode (Enterprise feature)

 Load Balancing